-Two-and One-Half-Ton Air Conditioner
+2.5-Ton Air Conditioner

 A 2.5-ton air conditioner will move 30,000 BTUs of heat per hour.
 You can confirm that you have a 2.5-ton air conditioner by looking at the metal manufacturer's identification plate on the back of the air conditioner.
 The model number will include the number 30, identifying the unit as having a 2.5-ton capacity.
-Residential air conditioners typically range from one to five tons.
+Residential air conditioners typically range from 1 to 5 tons.
 Therefore, a 2.5-ton air conditioner is about in the middle of the standard range for residential air conditioners.

-Three-Ton Air Conditioner
+3-Ton Air Conditioner

 A 3-ton air conditioner will move 36,000 BTUs of heat per hour.
 To confirm that you have a 3-ton unit, look for the number 36 on the metal manufacturer's identification plate on the back of the air conditioner.
 A 3-ton unit is a bit past the middle of the standard range for residential air conditioners.

 Your decision should be based solely on the BTU capacity that you need to cool your home properly.
 Once you know your BTU requirements, you will have a basis for making a good decision.

 Energy Cost Comparison

-The math formula is as follows: air conditioner BTUs, multiplied by cooling hours, divided by SEER rating, multiplied by the cost per kilowatt hours and divided by 1,000.
-As a result, the cost per year to operate the 2.5-ton air conditioner would be $148.23, and the cost per year to operate the 3-ton air conditioner would be $177.88 -- about 20 percent higher.
+The math formula is as follows: air conditioner BTUs, multiplied by cooling hours, divided by SEER rating, multiplied by the cost per kilowatt hours, and divided by 1,000.
+As a result, the cost per year to operate the 2.5-ton air conditioner would be $148.23, and the cost per year to operate the 3-ton air conditioner would be $177.88, which is about 20 percent higher.